 Solution:

-4. Dents and Compression Marks
+4. Dents and Pressure Marks

 Solution: